 I have good friends, resilience, a sharp mind, the music of Beethoven; memories both tender and terrible, all of which remind me I’ve had, and still have, a fairly extraordinary existence in one of the countries that’s most blessed with wealth and goodwill.

-I’m gay, and I won’t be put to death for that.
+I’m gay, and I won’t be arrested or put to death for that.
 I could marry my partner, if I wanted to, and if I had a partner.
 I have food to eat, a place to live.
 I have skills that have directed my life down interesting pathways: playing the piano at a professional level, teaching music; actor and cabaret artist in London and Bonn and Amsterdam; shiatsu therapy/ bodywork/massage; photography and visual art; creative writing.
 On top of all that, most of the time I held down day jobs!

 And I’m sixty-four and still look good enough that people don’t run from me, screaming.

 In Québec, Thanksgiving is celebrated much less than in other provinces of Canada, given the Protestant and Anglo origins of the holiday.
 The Québec version of Thanksgiving is “Action de grâce.”
 This is a beautiful rendering, which reminds me that grace means to be given something for no reason and that to be gracious means in part to be generous, munificent.
-Grace is a gift we don’t deserve, love that we didn’t earn.
+Grace is a gift we don’t deserve, providence, safety that we didn’t earn.
 Grace means to be an infant again, held protectively; to dive off the pier and trust the waves to catch us.

 This Thanksgiving, give a thought to the refugees of the world: the homeless, hungry and displaced, who are suffering because of wars, famines and natural disasters.

 That we are not refugees is an accident of birth, statistically improbable.